Notable People

 That is not a niche ambition.
 It is a direct challenge to the dominant terms of American convenience eating.

 A lot of restaurant founders talk about freshness or values.
 Neman's version always carried a harder business claim inside it.
-He was not simply opening a pleasant fast-casual chain.
-He was trying to redesign what a mass lunch brand could look like, how it sourced ingredients, how it talked about transparency, and what kind of cultural signals it sent.
+He was opening a pleasant fast-casual chain and trying to redesign what a mass lunch brand could look like, how it sourced ingredients, how it talked about transparency, and what kind of cultural signals it sent.
+That places him in the same broad founder conversation as other Jewish business figures asking whether scale can preserve an original promise, a question explored more directly in why Jewish founders keep showing up on entrepreneurship lists.

 He spent years trying to turn a salad chain into a category